• Skip to primary navigation

 You'll only need a few simple ingredients to make this tasty treat.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-• Unsalted butter: Personally, I'm partial to creamy European butter, but any butter will be great in this recipe.
+• Unsalted butter: I'm partial to creamy European butter, but any butter will be delicious in this recipe.

 • Smoked paprika: Not regular paprika.
 The idea is to add a subtle smoky flavor to the nuts.
 It may sound suspicious, but it works!